 We borrow our books from the library, who provide multiple copies free of charge - and no library fines!
 We meet every month to six weeks.
-Our next meeting is on May 12th at a Park Friend’s house.
+Our next meeting is on June 23rd at a Park Friend’s house.
 Please get in touch if you would like to join us.

 April